Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Introduction

 One of the fundamental questions is how much information about a participant's private input(s) might be available as a result of evaluating a desired function on private inputs.
-Standard security definitions adopted in the cryptographic community require that no information leaks over the course of the function evaluation.
+Standard security definitions adopted in the cryptographic community require that no information about private inputs is disclosed during function evaluation.
 That is, given a function $f$ that we evaluate on private inputs $x_1, x_2, \ldots$ coming from different sources, security is achieved if a participant does not learn more information than the function output and any information that can be deduced from the output and its private input.
-However, there are no constraints on what functions can be evaluated in this framework, and thus the information a participant can deduce from the output and its private input about another participant's private input is potentially large.
+However, there are no constraints on types of functions that can be evaluated in this framework, and thus the information a participant can deduce from the output and its private input about another participant's private input is potentially large.
 This problem is typically handled by assuming that the function being evaluated is agreed upon by and acceptable to the data owners as not to reveal too much information about private inputs.
 However, our ability to evaluate functions in this aspect and determine what functions might be acceptable is currently limited.
 This question is the subject of this work.